robko01/app_python3/README.md

 # Installation

 ## Environment

+ - For better experience is good to have git client.
+This will will alow you to install easy from github this library.
+The link to the [git client](https://git-scm.com/download/win).

-This script is written in Python 3.8.5.
+ - This script is written in Python 3.8.5.
 To [download](https://www.python.org/downloads/) it please visit official site of the Python and download [3.8.5](https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe)

 ## Create a virtual environment (Optional)
  - Make virtual environment